mijelsma/MQTT-Monitor/README.md

 ---

+> [!IMPORTANT]
+> **MQTT Monitor is currently in beta.
+The v1.0 release is planned for the end of August 2026.**

 Watching a fleet of devices, a home automation setup, or a busy production broker deserves something better than a log window.
 There are other MQTT tools out there, but I wanted one built around how I actually work, so I could see what's happening instead of decoding a raw JSON feed scrolling past.
 I use it every day myself, it's built around the stuff I kept running into.

 It's built with Flutter and runs as a real native app on macOS, Windows, and Linux from one codebase.

+**Why Flutter?**<br>
-**Why Flutter, and not Electron?** Flutter compiles down to native code instead of shipping a bundled browser, which makes it a lot easier to keep macOS, Windows, and Linux builds in sync from a single codebase, and it leaves the door open for a mobile app down the line.
+Flutter compiles down to native code instead of shipping a bundled browser, which makes it a lot easier to keep macOS, Windows, and Linux builds in sync from a single codebase, and it leaves the door open for a mobile app down the line.

 <p align="center">
   <img src="docs/images/ui-light-purple.png" alt="Screenshot of the topic tree" width="95%">